jalilmohseni/todo-app/ToDo-App/ai_usage.md

-# 🤖 AI Usage Report – ToDo-Pro React App
+# 🤖 AI Usage Report – ToDo- React App

 This document describes how AI tools (ChatGPT & GitHub Copilot) were used during the development of the **ToDo-App** task management application.